rsheldiii/KeyV2/README.md

 If you're not technically inclined enough to start programming in OpenSCAD (it's easier than you think), you can look into [getting OpenSCAD's customizer working](https://github.com/rsheldiii/KeyV2/wiki/Getting-the-OpenSCAD-Customizer-working).

-The customizer is not always kept up to date, so be prepared.
+`customizer.scad` is auto-generated from the other files in this repository due to a quirk with how OpenSCAD shows customizer settings.
+It should be perpetually kept up to date, but there may be some bugs. feel free to open an issue if you find one!

 #### Thingiverse Customizer

-The easiest (though not the best) way to run this program is to boot it up in [Thingiverse's Customizer](https://www.thingiverse.com/apps/customizer/run?thing_id=2783650).
+The easiest and buggiest way to run this program is to boot it up in [Thingiverse's Customizer](https://www.thingiverse.com/apps/customizer/run?thing_id=2783650).
 Explanations of each option are provided, as well as some default variables.
 Twiddle the variables to see how the keycap changes!

-Similar to the OpenSCAD customizer, this customizer is not always kept up to date.
+Unfortunately I don't think I can update the Thingiverse customizer without breaking it, so you don't get all the cool new features I've been developing over the past couple years.

 ## High-level overview